yuiseki/gyapp/README.md

 #
 # gyapp
 #
+# See full options
+gyapp --help

-# Take screenshot of web site and upload to Gyazo
+# Take screenshot of web page and upload it to Gyazo
 gyapp https://google.com/

 # Set browser resolution